pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: The preconditioned Iterative Soft Thresholding Algorithm (pISTA)

 Our pISTA algorithm solves the problem defined by \cref{eq:eq_quasi_newton} in each iteration, with an appropriately chosen \(t\).
 First, we find a solution \(\Delta^{(k)}\) to \cref{eq:eq_quasi_newton}.
-To obtain this, we need to formulate the sub-differential of the non-smooth \(\ell_1\) term \(||A+D||_1\).
-First, denote the sub-differential of \(||A+D||_1\) by:
+To obtain this, we need to formulate the sub-differential of the quadratic approximation $P$.
+First, denote the sub-differential of the non-smooth \(\ell_1\) term by:

-Next, using the chain rule and some known derivatives with \cref{eq:l1_grad}, we formulate the sub-differential of the quasi-Newton approximation: \begingroup \endgroup where \(\mathcal{G}^{(k)}\) represents a sub-gradient of the \(\ell_1\) term.
+Next, using the chain rule and some known derivatives with \eqref{eq:l1_grad}, we formulate the sub-differential of $P$: \begingroup \endgroup where \(\mathcal{G}^{(k)}\) represents a sub-gradient of the \(\ell_1\) term.

 The desired \(\Delta^{(k)}\) that will be used to compute the descent direction is one which includes the matrix 0 in its sub-gradients:

 Notice that after finding \(\Delta^{(k)}\), it will be used to compute the descent direction \(\mathcal{M}_A^{(k)}\odot D^{(k)}=\mathcal{M}_A^{(k)}\odot(A^{(k)}\Delta^{(k)}A^{(k)})\).
 Thus, we can equivalently find \(D^{(k)}=A^{(k)}\Delta^{(k)}A^{(k)}\) instead of \(\Delta^{(k)}\).
 In other words, we shall find \(D^{(k)}\) which has 0 as one of its sub-gradients: